The best film scanners: give your cherished negatives and slides new life

 There's really only one key feature that separates the 8200i SE from the 8100, and that's its dedicated infra-red scanning channel.
 Combined with the iSRD feature in the bundled SilverFast scanning software, any dust and scratches on your negs are automatically detected and then removed from the digital scan - clever stuff.

 The downside?
-In some places, the 8200i SE can cost quite a bit more than the 8100, making it rather less of a bargain.
+The 8200i SE can cost quite a bit more than the 8100, making it rather less of a bargain.
 But if you regularly scan multiple negs that are likely to need dust and scratch removal, then the 8200i SE could be a real time-saver and worth the premium.
 The price difference between the two scanners is smaller in the US, making the extra convenience of the 8200i SE very tempting.

-There is also a Plustek OpticFilm 8200i Ai available (see below), a flagship model that adds color calibration software into the package - useful for color transparency scanning, albeit at a higher cost.
+There is also a Plustek OpticFilm 8200i Ai available, a flagship model that adds color calibration software into the package - useful for color transparency scanning, albeit at a much higher cost.

 Read more: Plustek Opticfilm 8200i SE review